cpoff-rv/css-grid-intro/README.md

 > If you're trying to size implicit columns, `grid-auto-columns` is the ~droid~ property you're looking for.

-## Vertical and Horizontal Alignment
+## The V: Vertical and Horizontal Alignment
 One mistaken assumption about Grid is that it replaces Flexbox.
 It doesn't.
 You can and should use both, because they're meant to solve different problems.
 Flexbox is intended for one-dimensional layouts - you want horizontal **or** vertical control.
 Grid is intended for two-dimensional layouts - you want horizontal **and** vertical control.

 To better understand this difference, let's look at an example.